Goucher College Master of Arts in Arts Administration

 Where can I stay during the residency?

-Everyone stays on campus during the residency.
-These are individual rooms in air-conditioned dorms with wireless access throughout campus.
-Three meals a day are provided in the dining hall as part of the room and board fee.
+Students are responsible for their own housing during residency.
+Lunch and dinner will be provided in the dining hall as part of the room and board fee.
 The campus also offers a variety of amenities including a gym, swimming pool, and hiking trail.
 The campus is also an easy walk to restaurants, shops, grocery stores, and movie theaters.

 What kind of equipment will I need for the distance learning program?